Exiv2/exiv2/README.md

 ### 2.17 Building with C++11 and other compilers

 Exiv2 uses the default compiler for your system.
 Exiv2 v0.27 was written to the C++ 1998 standard and uses auto\_ptr.
 The C++11 and C++14 compilers will issue deprecation warnings about auto\_ptr.
-As _auto\_ptr support has been removed from C++17, you cannot build Exiv2 v0.27 with C++17 or later compilers._  Exiv2 v0.28 and later do not use auto\_ptr and will build with all compilers.
+As _auto\_ptr support has been removed from C++17, you cannot build Exiv2 v0.27 with C++17 or later compilers._  Exiv2 v0.28 and later do not use auto\_ptr and will build with modern Standard C++ Compilers.

 To generate a build with C++11: